 The Broad Arrow Tavern is 39 km north of Kalgoorlie on the Goldfields Highway.

 The cemetery is about 3 km north, with signposts leading the way once you go off the Goldfields Highway.
-This is a dirt road and can have large mud holes and be slippery in the wet.
+This is a dirt road that can have large mud holes and be slippery when wet.

 Kambalda West 48-Hour Rest Stop